 The wine educators at Romeo, serving Calistoga wines from the restored 1800s Carriage House, will provide one of the most personal, heartfelt, and fun wine tastings possible.
-They are well informed and will guide you through your wine tasting at your pace.
-You can choose from a white, Bordeaux, Cabernet, or Library flight tasting, and they will thoroughly explain each one.
-The chocolate pairing, like the much-anticipated dessert after dinner, shows off the talent of both the winemaker and the local chocolatier.
+Since they are well informed, they guide you through your wine tasting at a comfortable pace.
+In addition, you can choose from a white, Bordeaux, Cabernet, or Library flight tasting, and they will thoroughly explain each one.
+In fact, the chocolate pairing, like the much-anticipated dessert after dinner, shows off the talent of both the winemaker and the local chocolatier.

 Though Calistoga’s primary focus is on wine, it also offers fertile ground for many restaurants that feature fresh local produce in this relaxed California town.

-With its long Mexican history, Calistoga had to have an authentic Mexican restaurant, and Pacifico Restaurante Mexicano, with its colorful Mexican décor, offers an extensive menu with perfectly prepared traditional choices.
+With its long Mexican history, Calistoga had to have an authentic Mexican restaurant.
+Pacifico Restaurante Mexicano, with its colorful Mexican décor, offers an extensive menu with perfectly prepared traditional choices.

 The sumptuous seafood offerings include lime-soaked ceviche, fresh cod tacos, and tiger prawns sautéed with Mexican corn.
-And don’t forget to order a Millionaire Margarita pitcher or glass, topped with a Marnier float.
-Sangria is not on the bar menu, but special order it and savor their delicious layered sangria, which perfectly complements Mexican cuisine.
-And, of course, Napa Valley prosecco, and red and white wine provide a memorable Cali experience.
+And don’t forget to order a Millionaire Margarita pitcher or glass topped with a Marnier float.
+Sangria is not on the bar menu, but special order it and savor their delicious layered sangria perfectly complements Mexican cuisine.
+And, of course, Napa Valley prosecco and red and white wine provide a memorable Cali experience.

 The paved brick patio offers comfortable shaded seating under the trees from the river bank or near the indoor/outdoor bar.
 Stop for lunch to enjoy delicious burgers, pasta, and pizza.

-Give the Basil Pesto Pizza serious consideration with ambrosial burrata cheese and toasted pines nuts enhancing the basil pesto base.
+Consider the Basil Pesto Pizza with ambrosial burrata cheese and toasted pines nuts enhancing the basil pesto base.

-For dinner, savor culinary stars such as grilled Pacific swordfish followed by the classic molten chocolate lava cake.
+Savor culinary stars such as grilled Pacific swordfish for dinner, followed by the classic molten chocolate lava cake.
 Top off your delightful meal with an extravagant espresso martini, dessert wine, or cognac.
 It’s the perfect ending.

 You can choose the best wine for pairing with your meticulously prepared meal with a thoughtful and varied selection of Napa and international wines.
 The menu includes a beer flight of six tasters from their own Napa Valley Brewing Company and an impressive selection of handcrafted house beers.